suchita-25/ameritradestockdata/readme.md

 6. Run streamingdatatodb.py,
    to store the incoming JSON to DB.
 7. The Stocks Data is being stored in Timeseries Database: Timescale DB.
-8. Stocks Price prediction using FB prophet.
+8. Stocks Price prediction using FB prophet (stockprediction.ipynb)